BluFedora/BifrostEngine/docs/notes/OrganizedThoughts/AnimationRuntime.md

   STEP
   CUBICSPLINE

-// This should be the result of the main animation routines. struct STRTransform:
+struct SRTTransform:
   scale:    Vector3;
   rotation: Quaternion;
   position: Vector3;

-struct Pose
+// This should be the result of the main animation routines. struct Pose
   modified_bones: u64[2]; // Bitfield with which bones were modified.
   num_bones:      u8;
-  bones_poses:    STRTransform[num_bones];
+  bones_poses:    SRTTransform[num_bones];
 ```
 More info on: [[Interpolation]]